crabmusket/crabmusket.net/blog/content/drafts/loyalty3.md

 [^preliminary]: Royce followed this up with a metaphysical definition of loyalty: the belief in and pursuit of _an absolute truth_.
 Royce may have found this necessary --- especially in opposition to the philosophy of pragmatism explored by his close friend William James --- but I think his "preliminary" ideas are more than capable of holding water on their own.

-[^pronouns]: Apologies to people not included by the pronoun 'he'.
-Royce uses the masculine by default, though he explicitly means to include all people.
+[^pronouns]: Apologies to people excluded by Royce's use of 'man' and 'he'.
+Royce unfortunately defaults to the masculine, though he explicitly means to include all people.

 ### Causes: the objects of loyalty